xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

    then click OK
 2. With "plt0*" highlighted in the Pipeline Browser menu, click green Apply button
 3. Click the "glyph" button (6 to the right of the calculator)
-4. Under "Glyph Source" select "Sphere" instead of "Arrow"
+4. Under "Glyph Source"
+   * select "Sphere" instead of "Arrow"
-5. Set "Radius" to 0.01
+   * set "Radius" to 0.01
-6. Under "Scale" further down Set "Scale Factor" to 1
+6. Under "Scale" (down below "Glyph Source") set "Scale Factor" to 1
-7. Under "Glyph Mode" "Masking" select "All Points" rather than "Uniform Spatial Distribution"
+7. Under "Masking" (down below "Scale") change "Glyph Mode" from "Uniform Spatial Distribution" to "All Points"
 8. Click green Apply button
 ```

 You are now ready to play the movie!
 See the "VCR-like" controls at the top.
 Click the play button.

 For fun: if you want to color the particles, make sure "Glyph1" is highlighted, then
-change the drop-down menu option (above the calculator row) from "VtkBlockColors" to "cpu" --
+change the drop-down menu option (above the calculator row) from "vtkBlockColors" to "cpu" --
 if you have run with 4 processes then you will see the particles displayed with different colors.

 Also note -- if you want to clean up your run directory before doing another run, you can